astronomer/docs/learn/get-started-with-airflow-part-2.md

     log_iss_location_obj = log_iss_location(get_iss_coordinates.output)
 ```

 Lastly, the dependency between the three tasks is set so that the `get_iss_coordinates` task only runs after the `github_sensor` task is successful and the `log_iss_location` task only runs after the `get_iss_coordinates` task is successful.
-This is done using the `chain` method from the `airflow.models.baseoperator` module.
+This is done using the `chain` method.
 You can learn more about setting dependencies between tasks in the [Manage task and task group dependencies in Airflow](managing-dependencies.md) guide.

 The last line of the DAG file calls the `find_the_iss` function to create the DAG.

 ```python